Are There Birth Control Pills That Help with Acne?

 What Causes Acne in Women?

-Many different factors can lead to acne outbreaks in females.
+Many different factors can lead to acne outbreaks in women

 - Puberty – During puberty, a girl’s body generates new hormones, known as androgens, which include testosterone.
 Androgens cultivate an increase in sebum, which can lead to higher bacteria levels on the surface of the skin, and ultimately more acne.